Generating Multi-type Temporal Sequences to Mitigate Class-imbalanced Problem: Data Experiments

 \subsection{Evaluation Metric}

 In the last few years, several different evaluation metrics for GANs have been introduced in the literature.
 Among them, Fréchet Inception Distance (FID) \cite{heusel2017gans} has been used extensively \cite{devries2019evaluation}.
-However, it is not enough to show the effectiveness of our training on multi-type sequences using only one metric.
-This is due to the fact that our sequences consist of a discrete categorical part (event type) and a continuous numerical part (time interval).
-We propose using multiple metrics including a Rule-Based Quality (RBQ) score (to check if the sequences follow our validity rules), Mean Absolute Deviation (MAD) metric (event types are diverse), and Maximum Mean Discrepancy (MMD) \cite{fortet1953convergence} (dissimilarity between event types or time intervals) in addition to FID for time intervals.
+However, this only captures the numerical part of a sequence, but our sequences are multi-type containing both the discrete categorical part (event type) and the continuous numerical part (time interval).
+Thus, we propose using multiple metrics to measure the quality of generated sequences.
+We use Mean Absolute Deviation (MAD) to measure the discrete event types, and use FID to evaluate the continuous time intervals.
+In addition, we employ an oracle score based on the known properties in the training data to measure the similarity between generated sequences and the training data.
 The arrows ($\uparrow\downarrow$) show the improvement directions.

-\textbf{RBQ $\uparrow$}.
-The quality of a generated sequence is measured by a metric derived from the six rules we defined in section \ref{sec:syn_data}.
-The general intuition behind the RBQ score is that it is less probable for a generated sequence to follow multiple human-defined rules, so that a sequence with more desired patterns deserves a higher quality score.
-As a result, in RBQ, rule combinations are weighted by their length, where an individual rule is considered as a combination of length $1$.
-The six rules are considered equally important in calculation.
-We employ a geometric series with common ratio $2$ for weighting.
-The RBQ score for a sequence $\bm{A}$ is defined as follows:

-where $\bm{\Lambda}(\bm{A})$ is the set of all rule combinations that sequence $\bm{A}$ follows, $\lambda$ is one rule combination, and $|\lambda|$ is its length.
-For example, if a sequences follow rule $1$ and rule $2$ described in section \ref{sec:syn_data}, then it contains $3$ different rule combinations $\{1, 2, (1,2)\}$, thus yields an RBQ score of $2+2+2^2 = 8$.

-\textbf{MAD $\uparrow$}.
-We propose using MAD to measure statistical dispersion of the categorical part of the multi-type sequences, i.e., the event types.
-We use dispersion as a proxy for diversity of the generated event types.
-Basically, we one-hot encode the event types and compute the mean absolute deviation of each sequence from the median of all sequences.
+\textbf{MAD $\downarrow$}.
+We propose using MAD to evaluate the statistical dispersion between the categorical part (i.e., the event types) of the generated multi-type sequences and that of the training data.
+We use the training dataset $\bm{\Omega}^+$ as the comparison base, and then one-hot encode the event types of training sequences to calculate the medians at each step $m$.
 Median is known to be more robust to noise and fits our need to have categorical values as opposed to mean.

-Given the diversity oracle, we compare the MAD score of any batches of sequences against the MAD score of a batch of sampled sequences from our $\bm{\Omega}^+$ dateset as the comparison base.
-MAD can be computed using:
+The MAD score of any batches of generated sequences $\bm{B}$ is computed as the mean absolute deviation of each sequence from the base medians, shown as below as MAD can be computed using: